 Warning Zoe’s audio is a bit shitty in places.
 Her mic is evil but the information and opinions she shares are worth it!

-Welcome to the Roundtable Roundup, our monthly podcast (first Thursday of the month) where we invite a guest or two to join us live to discuss the previous month’s news and views from the self-publishing and indie industry.
+Welcome to the Roundtable Roundup, where we invite a guest or two to join us live to discuss the previous month’s news and views from the self-publishing and indie industry.
+This is SPRT’s last monthly podcast

 Zoe York, Chrishaun Keller Hanna, Robert Chute and Erica Conroy discussed the below topics: